Nicolas Economou: 25th Anniversary memorial concert

 In October 2018 a memorial concert was held at Prinzregententheater in Munich for his 25th death anniversary.
-Amongst the artists who performed were Martha Argerich, Rodion Shchedrin, Gerhard Oppitz, Paul Gulda (de) and Semeli Economou with Santa Semeli and the Monks.
+Amongst the artists who performed were Martha Argerich, Rodion Shchedrin, Gerhard Oppitz, and Semeli Economou with Santa Semeli and the Monks.

 Character

 Economou had many well-known friends, not only musicians but also persons coming from a variety of intellectual backgrounds.
 Among them was the late philosopher and playwright Friedrich Dürrenmatt, with whom he had a special bond.
 Others include Arthur Miller and his family, Rodion Shchedrin and the legendary Maya Plisetskaya, Maximilian and Maria Schell, Volker Schlondorff and Margarethe von Trotta.
 In Greece he had close ties with the late Solon Michaelides, Vangelis, Thanos Mikroutsikos, Dionysis Savvopoulos and Manos Hadjidakis.

 Personal life

 Nicolas Economou is the father of Semeli Economou from his first marriage to Greek-American born Maritsa Tsirigos.

 From 1988 until his death, his partner was art patron and philanthropist Maja Hoffmann.